narengan/cis/security-features.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# How IBM Cloud Internet Services keeps your work secure
+# How IBM Cloud Internet Services (CIS) keeps your work secure

 IBM CIS is a globally distributed cloud service that blocks threats and limits abusive bots and crawlers, which can waste your bandwidth and server resources.
 CIS works as a global HTTP(S) reverse proxy and a managed DNS service provider.
 Your web traffic is routed through our intelligent global network to optimize both your performance and your security.